 10. What do the horses eat?

 We are provided with two kinds of hay and whole oats to balance the horses' feed ration.
 Feeding twice a day, the menus for our horses are monitored to provide optimum nutrition.
 Typically, the nutritional requirements of our school horses on our standard workload is balanced by feeding two flakes alfalfa and whole oats twice daily.
 Additional supplements or special feeds are provided by the owner of the horse at the owner's cost.

 11. Are there scholarships available?

 12. Are there equestrian activities for me at RMC?

 Yes - horses are our greatest passion and as our students hone their skills they can express their passion for horses in their own unique style.

 14. How do I find out more?

-Contact Scott Neuman, assistant professor of equestrian studies, for more information about this outstanding program.
+Contact Scott Neuman, director of the equestrian program, for more information about this outstanding program.

 15. What documents are required for horse transportation in the state of Montana?